iuyhcdfs/iuyhcdfs.github.io/_posts/2018-08-20-Fresh-Notes-System-Shock-2.md

 This made the game playable in 2018.
 Harder difficulties aren't recommended on the first playthrough.

+Harder difficulties make upgrades cost more.
+That alone means you simply get less gameplay mechanics.

+<b>[Extra (28th August)]</b>

+I found out something else about system shock.

+The system shock games did not sell amazingly.

+It probably didn't manage to sell it's uniqueness, which there's plenty of.

+But it's not the fault of Looking Glass Studios, I mean, how can you pitch "immersion", in a trailer?...

 <b>Have fun out there, won't ya?</b>